Talk about a time when you helped a friend.: IELTS Speaking Cue Card

 Why do you think therapy is viewed negatively in some societies?

-How can friends support each other in difficult times?
+How can friends better support each other in tough times?

 What are some signs that someone might need professional help?